Scientists Predict King Penguins Face Major Threats Due To Climate Change

 The source is a nutrient-rich band of water called the Antarctic Polar Front, where cold deep water meets an area of warmer water.
 King penguins get some 80 percent of their nutrition from this band, he says.

-The problem is that the researchers' model predicts that the Antarctic Polar Front is moving closer to the South Pole – "so some of the islands north of the polar front will be farther away from the source of food."
+The researchers' model projects that the Antarctic Polar Front is moving closer to the South Pole — "so some of the islands north of the polar front will be farther away from the source of food."

-He says it's going to be difficult to predict exactly how the penguins will navigate their changing environment.
+Trucchi says it is going to be difficult to predict exactly how the penguins will navigate their changing environment.

-Genetic information from the penguins shows that they have historically traveled large distances and mated outside of their colonies.
+Genetic information from the penguins shows that they have historically traveled large distances and mated outside their colonies.
 While the warming temperatures may mean that new islands will become possible breeding grounds, the timing will be tricky — will they be habitable when the food source becomes too far away?

-"We are talking about one million individuals that need to find a new place to live," he says, adding that "the end point of this massive relocation is very hard to predict."
+"We are talking about 1 million individuals that need to find a new place to live," Trucchi says, adding that "the endpoint of this massive relocation is very hard to predict."

 And likely targets are home to other species of penguin.
 A major influx of king penguins could negatively impact the other inhabitants of the islands, he says.
 To make things even more complicated, the penguins must nest on sandy beaches, not rocky ones, and too much ice in the water can make an island untenable for them.

-The researchers tested the model using a range of greenhouse-gas emissions scenarios.
+The researchers tested the model using a range of greenhouse gas emissions scenarios.
 In the most extreme one, the paper states, "70% of the present day 1.6 million king penguin breeding pairs are expected to abruptly relocate or disappear before the end of the century."

 But even in a low emissions scenario, threatened habitats include the Crozet Islands — home to about half the global king penguin population.